 "Oh."
 Stacking three slices onto a paper plate he walked into the living room sitting down on the couch.
 "Want some pizza?"

 Gev eyed the contents on the plate.
 It looked like pizza but smelled different, more Taco Bell than Pizza Hut.

 "It's Mexican."
 Said Hakuo when seeing where Gev's gaze had fallen.

 "Maybe one slice,"

 Hakuo turned on Hulu and let an anime play in the background of what will likely be a very quiet meal.
-So, without bothering with small talk he began eating his food with more interest in the food then the television or present company.
+So, without bothering with small talk he began eating his food with more interest in the food than the television or present company.

 "Don't."
 Gev shook his head when saying it, the slice paused at his lips.
 "I don't wanna know you."

 "Fair enough, we can stick to other topics- if you wanna talk, that is," he brushed his hands together then left the couch for the kitchen to get them some drinks.
-"Do you mind water or would you prefer something more seasonal?"
+"Do you mind water or would you prefer something more flavorful?"

 He had expected the question a lot sooner than this, and replied coolly.
 "He's in here, with me."